Still 'Pretty Damn Mad' Protesters Unite In Second Annual Women's March

 In Washington, D.C., marcher Debbie Droke expressed her amazement that these issues continue to pervade.

-"I'm old," Droke, 63, of Vienna, Va., told NPR, "I was doing this in the '70s.
+"I'm old," Droke, 63, of Vienna, Va., told NPR.
+"I was doing this in the '70s.
 I was walking with Gloria Steinem.
 And I never thought in a million years that I'd have to be doing this again to bring focus to women's rights."

 In New York City, Bridie Bugeja, from Northport, N.Y., told NPR's Hansi Lo Wang that she put her concerns about sexual harassment onto a sign in the form of a poem, inspired by the Dr. Seuss stories she read to her kids.